arc-arnob/clean_code_architecture_tdd_bloc/README.md

     2. Repositories: Contracts(abstract classes) is defined in `Domain`, knowing that the actual implementation of the Repository in the `Data` layer will fullfill this contract.
     3. Usecases: Containes only business logics
 3. Data:
     1. Datasources: this one is usually for getting remote (API) data and the other for caching that data.
-Here we have remote datasource and local datasource
+Here we have remote datasource and local datasource.
+In Simple terms this is the API of your application
     2. Models: This is that transforming raw data (e.g JSON) into Dart objects requires some JSON conversion code.
 We create Model classes which extend `Entities` and add some specific functionality (toJson, fromJson) or additional fields, like database ID, for example.
 Simple words, Blueprint of the data our app will work with
-    3. Repositories: Repository implementation (the contract comes from the `Domain` layer)
+    3. Repositories: Repository implementation (the contract comes from the `Domain` layer).
+This is a place to even fine tune the data, i.e filter, sort, clean and all last moment changes before sending data to business logic layer
 4. Presentation:
     1. Bloc: TODO
     2. Pages: TODO